Decomp-And-Recomp/Tiny-Legends-Crazy-Knight/README.md

 Feel free to use it anywhere, except some stuff breaking or not working.

 ### Errors..?
 Bugs?

+Had to rename animationspeedmodify field in PlayerAnimationSynchronizer.cs because it was breaking serialization on compilation.

 TUIFont.cs was bugging out so i had to implement fix for it in Awake() method.

 TAudioManager.cs was breaking, had to do fix too. (line 29)